Legends profile: James Worthy

 Typically, the unflappable Worthy made the best of an unfortunate situation.

 It was his junior year at UNC, however, that became legendary.
-In 1981-82, Worthy was part of one of the greatest collections of talent in collegiate basketball history, a squad that included Sam Perkins and a freshman named Michael Jordan.
+In 1981-82, Worthy was part of one of the greatest collections of talent in college basketball history, a squad that included Sam Perkins and a freshman named Michael Jordan.
 The Tar Heels stormed through the regular season.
-A consensus First-Team All-American, Worthy averaged 15.6 points, 6.3 rebounds and 2.4 assists while shooting .573 from the floor.
-He shared Player of the Year honors with Virginia’s Ralph Sampson.
+A consensus First-Team All-American, Worthy averaged 15.6 points, 6.3 rebounds and 2.4 assists while shooting 57.3% from the floor and shared Player of the Year honors with Virginia’s Ralph Sampson.